ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 The problem with this proposal is the threat it poses to the first epistemic goal of error-avoidance.
 Once a belief is incorporated into an information state, it can be difficult to excise.
 And as more beliefs become incorporated, tracing the countours of their relative entrenchment becomes exceedingly tedious.
 The will to believe carries a risk of being wrong.
 Information states must be insured against this risk, and simply reducing entry requirements for membership in the information state does not provide any assurance.

-Additionally, there does seem to be a difference between the two cognitive goals of the Jamesian Amendment (See the appendix: <a class="pop" id="levi-on-goal-generated-constraints">Levi on goal generated constraints</a>).
+Additionally, there does seem to be a difference between the two cognitive goals of the Jamesian Amendment.
 It isn't a difference in terms of their significance to the inquiry, but it does provide us with reason to represent differently the incorporation of propositions stemming from the two goals.

 James' characterization of the motivation for the will to believe emphasizes that it is the *choice* that is genuine and calls for resolution.
 The essence of the genuine choice is that no particular resolution of the uncertainty demands selection, but still a selection must be made.
 We can capture this feature of proposition integration via the will to believe by focusing on the selected proposition's position within the partition we introduced to capture the impetus to revise.
 The will to believe is nothing more than selecting a prefered resolution of a recognized incompleteness in one's information state.
 Formally, this amendment requires only that the relation *R* that represents the partition impose an *order* on the members of the state.
 The result is an information state that both calls for revision and selects a preferred means of doing so.{% note js8 js0617 %}